swsanford/swsanford/README.md

 Hey my name is Stephen Sanford.
-I'm currently employed as an Electrical Engineer.
-On my own time, I'm learning Data Science and how to create 3D video games in Unity.
+With experience in both electrical and software engineering, I'm looking for employment.
+Outside of professional experience, I've created a few side projects including games made in Unity and Unreal Engine 5, a web scraper & residential real estate analyzer, and a tool that assists in choosing and weighting stocks for a stock portfolio.

 <!---
 swsanford/swsanford is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.